rzuritamilla/phr/gip-twmodel/PITCHME.md

 @ul
 - working on wicked problems is only partially correct
-- multi/cross/inter-disciplinary are good but we also need to also work WITH community partners rather than for them.
+- multi/cross/inter-disciplinary are good, but we also need to also work WITH community partners rather than for them.
 - Partners validate theories and solutions --> high-impact research
 - work on "use-inspired" and "socially embedded" research projects
 @ulend